 *There aren’t many photos of me wearing it I’m afraid as when these images were taken, I’m either recovering from a back operation, have a bad back, or I’m pregnant, so my willing volunteers are lugging the bairns around for me.

-The Osprey baby carrier/child backpack is aimed at kids aged from 6 months to 3.5 years (approximately) with a maximum weight of 3.13kg.
+The Osprey backpack is aimed at kids aged from 6 months to 3.5 years (approximately) with a maximum weight of 3.13kg.
 The child saddle inside can be easily adjusted as kids grow from super ickle bubbas to toddlers.
 The child safety harness, seat and foot stirrups are also adjustable to fit a wide variety of child sizes, shapes and weights, so you’re sure to get lots of use out of it if you buy it when they’re young.

 One exceptionally handy feature is the removable and washable drool pad (which those tiny ones love to suck!) and the baby carrier rucksack comes fully accredited with a TUV GS safety certification.

-The Osprey child carrier rucksack comes with nifty inbuilt protection against the elements
+Nifty inbuilt protection against the elements

-For days of scorching sunshine or slightly unruly wind, there’s a fancy sounding ‘rapid deploy Poco Sun-Shade’ with an SPF50 rating to protect your little cargo from harmful sun rays.
-The shade is tucked away in a discreet zip-up pocket and simply pulls up and pings out – hence the title ‘rapid deploy’!
 Once up, it also has the added bonus of making a lovely shady spot for a nap (and they can drool to their heart’s content thanks to the removable and washable drool pad!)
 And if the heavens should open while you’re out and about, fear not!
 There’s also a flashy integrated backpack rain cover to protect your child from a downpour…although if it really is blasting you from all angles, I can’t guarantee they won’t remain entirely unimpressed, despite being the driest one out there.

 The backpack comes with a detachable 11-litre daypack